osmbe/website/en/_posts/motm/2018-10-30-aylin-kızılaslan.md

 ## What is your biggest achievement as mapper ?

-I am a member of Turkish Medical Students’ International Committee (TURKMSIC).
+I am a member of Turkish Medical Students' International Committee (TURKMSIC).
 Me and my local TURKMSIC team invited MSF Turkey Team and Yer Çizenler Team (local mapping association which is supported by HOT)  to my university in order  to organise a Missing Maps Mapathon.
 In this mapping event, we mapped a residential area where a humanitarian crisis had been happening.

 ## Why do you map ?